epccs/epccs/experience.md

 Electronics test automation for on-site production

-- Python was used to automate SCPI instruments (DSO, A/WG, DMM, Source, and Elec Load).
+- Used Python and SCPI instruments (DSO, A/WG, DMM, Source, and Load) to make Test Systems.
-- AutoCAD and SolidWorks were used to design fixtures, headers, and enclosures.
+- Used AutoCAD and SolidWorks to design fixtures, headers, and enclosures.
-- Eagle was used to do schematics and circuit boards (CAMtastic for penalizing).
+- Used Eagle and CAMtastic to do Schematics and printed circuit boards.
-- Debuged analog and digital circuits used for custom stimulus.
+- Debugged analog, digital, MCU, power and sensor test circuits.
-- Firmware was written for MCU's used in some stimulus circuits.
+- Wrote firmware for PIC and AVR micro-controllers used in test fixtures.
-- Real-time statistical process control (SPC) done with Python.
+- Integrated (Python) real-time Statistical Process Control (SPC) into test system.
-- Source Configuration Management (SCM) was done with SVN.
+- Used SVN for Source Configuration Management (SCM).

 ## Test Engineer at Modular Mining